loopbackio/loopback.io/pages/en/lb2/Environment-specific-configuration.md

   For example, `datasources.production.json`.

 {% include important.html content="
 The additional files can override the top-level data-source options with string and number values only.
-You cannot use objects or array values.
+You cannot use objects or array values." %}

-" %}

 Example data sources: